andreafuturi/gitmini/README.md

 # GitMini: Less git, more work done.

-Gitmini is a minimal set of git aliases designed to simplify developers workflow.
+GitMini is a minimal collection of simple git aliases that make developers' workflow easier.
-Its primary goal is to automate various aspects of Git, enabling developers to focus on writing code rather than managing their repositories.
-It doest not replace git or remove its functionalities, it's just an abstraction of it.
+Its main purpose is to automate different tasks in Git, allowing developers to focus on coding rather than managing their repositories.
+Gitmini doesn't replace Git or remove any of its functionalities; it simply provides a simplified way to interact with it.

-It is branch-indipendent meaning you can use it in any branch (though it is tested and intended to be used on master for simplicity)
+It works independently of branches, meaning you can use it in any branch, although it is primarily tested and intended for use on the master branch to keep things simple.

-Gitmini revolves around the concept of tickets, which are commonly used to organize and track work progress in software development.
+GitMini revolves around the concept of Tickets, which are commonly used to organize and track work progress in Software Development.